5 Reasons to Overhaul Your Website

 Your Website is Not Mobile-Friendly

-This year, Google adopted a “mobile first” approach to its search algorithms.
+Google recently adopted a “mobile first” approach to its search algorithms.
 No wonder.
 More than half of all search activity now occurs on mobile platforms (phones and tablets).

 Websites need to display well on mobile browsers, and they also need to work well for those users.
 If buttons are too close and not well-suited for finger taps (vs. mouse clicks), then it can frustrate or discourage users.